 We helped build the brand of an eCommerce startup from nothing.
 Here's what we achieved and how we did it.*

-An entrepreneur had achieved moderate but encouraging success with an offline, brick-and-mortar equipment supply store.
+An entrepreneur had achieved moderate but encouraging success with an offline, brick-and-mortar store.
 His startup had dedicated significant time and resources to building new IP, and they had seen encouraging movement in both the B2B and B2C verticals.
 They wanted to take a fledgling website and turn it into a meaningful conversation with their audience, building new fans along the way.
 His key strength was building a company using remarkable people from day one, and his company culture continues to be outstanding.

 To start with, they had a massive collection of items for sale, several hundred to numbering in the thousands.
 It was clear this project would be extensive from the get go.